Search our Physician Database to find the one that is right for you.

 If you have a special concern, question, problem or compliment during your stay at North Mississippi Medical Center, please tell an employee or call CARELINE at extension C-A-R-E (2273).
 Someone will assist you promptly and will try to respond to your concern within 20 minutes.

 North Mississippi Medical Center rewards employees who exhibit extraordinary dedication and exceed the expectations of their job through a program known as Stars On-Line.
-If you are particularly impressed with the service you receive from an employee or a group of employees, please ask for a Stars Online nomination form.
-You may also e-mail your comments through our web site, www.nmhs.net.
+If you are particularly impressed with the service you receive from an employee or a group of employees, e-mail your comments through our website, www.nmhs.net.

 Visitor parking is available in the southeast garage as well as the south parking lot.
 Designated handicapped parking is available in each of NMMC’s parking areas.